vernistage/list-adt-challenge/README.md

 #### O(n^2)
 An algorithm that is "O of n squared" experiences operation growth that accelerates over time.
 An O(n^2) method might mean a list of 2 would take 4 operations, a list of 3 would take 9 operations, and a list of 4 would take 16 operations.
 Notice that the operation count is not increasing linearly, it's accelerating.

-Unlike O(n), where the number of operations increases in a steady, straight line, O(n^2) algorithms increase on a curve.
+Visually O(n^2) algorithms increase on a curve, unlike the linear progression of O(n)

-A simple example of an O(n^2) algorithm is iterating through an array in a nested loop.
+A simple example of an O(n^2) algorithm is a nested loop like this:

 ```text
 # pseudocode